jfernandezdevelasco/2p-neural-graphs/README.md

 # Citation

-If you use this pipline in your research, please reference the upcoming conference proceedings paper detailing this pipeline:
+If you use this pipeline in your research, please reference the upcoming conference proceedings paper detailing it:

 J.Fernandez de Velasco Biasiolo, M.Pedersen, B.Kuhn, and C.Cecchetto, "An analysis pipeline for two-photon calcium imaging data to reveal the functional connectivity of the mouse somatosensory cortex".
 ICBET 2025 IEEE Conference Proceedings.
 ___